Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Dual-space Bayesian inference for constrained inverse problems

 Each term in the above expression plays a distinct role.
 The data fidelity term measures the misfit between the predicted wavefield at receiver locations and the observed data---under the Gaussian noise assumption, this term corresponds to the negative log-likelihood $-\log p_\text{like}(\bm{d} | \bm{m})$.
 The linear multiplier term encodes accumulated information from the Lagrange multipliers---i.e., the adjoint wavefields---that steer the solution toward satisfying the wave equation; this term evolves over iterations as the multipliers are updated.
 The penalty term penalizes violations of the wave equation $\bm{A}(\bm{m})\bm{u} = \bm{b}$ through a quadratic term scaled by the penalty parameter $\mu$, where larger values of $\mu$ enforce the constraint more strictly but may lead to ill-conditioning.
 Finally, the negative log-prior incorporates prior knowledge about the model, e.g., smoothness or spatial correlation, regularizing the solution in a manner analogous to the deterministic setting \citep[see][ equation~\ref{eq:deterministic-inverse}]{EsserEtAl2018}.

-The key insight is that rather than enforcing the wave equation exactly---which couples $\bm{m}$ and $\bm{u}$ tightly---the augmented Lagrangian relaxes this coupling.
 By employing a moderate penalty parameter $\mu$, the resulting subproblems remain better conditioned, while the iterative multiplier updates progressively enforce the PDE constraint and steer the evolving distribution toward the true posterior.
 In early iterations, the auxiliary variables and multipliers are far from their optimal values, and the distribution in equation~\ref{eq:augmented-posterior} only coarsely approximates the true posterior; nevertheless, sampling from this approximate distribution still provides useful gradient information that moves the model particles in a productive direction.
 As the iterations progress and the constraint is increasingly enforced, the distribution sharpens and converges to the true posterior, so that the final particle positions represent approximate posterior samples that satisfy the physics constraints.